What does a maintenance technician do?

 - Certificate for Apartment Maintenance Technicians — This certification is offered by the National Apartment Association and accredited by the American National Standards Institute (ANSI).
 It assesses a technician’s ability to perform electrical and mechanical maintenance while delighting tenants.

-The International Maintenance Institute (IMI) also offers a variety of training and certifications for maintenance technicians.
+The International Maintenance Institute (IMI) also offers a variety of training and certifications.